Economy of Ohio: Eateries

 Major eateries headquartered in Ohio include Bob Evans Restaurants and White Castle (Columbus) and Wendy's (Dublin).
 Buffalo Wild Wings was founded in Columbus in 1982.
-Toledo-based Marco's Pizza has recently grown into a national chain.
 The first Arby's was located in Boardman.
 Charley's Grilled Subs is headquartered in Columbus.
 Perkins Restaurant and Bakery was founded in Cincinnati.
 TravelCenters of America, which is the second-largest truck stop chain in the country, is headquartered in Westlake.
 It is also Fortune 500 company.

+Toledo-based Marco's Pizza was named the fastest growing pizza brand in 2023 and now boasts over 1,100 locations in the United States, with 200 more in development.

 Wineries and fine dining

 Through 2008, the state was home to 124 wineries, up from 75 in 1999, producing 4108 employment positions.
 The industry generated $458 million in revenues and $124 million in wages.
 2.2 million visitors toured Ohio's wineries during that year, while the state ranked No. 11 nationally in production and #9 in grape production.
 Notables include Lake Erie Wineries, Debonne Vineyards, and Ferrante Winery and Ristorante.

 Cameron Mitchell Restaurants is headquartered in Columbus.